ho-wan/vscode-trello-viewer/README.md

 Welcome to Trello Viewer for VS Code!
 This extension provides the following features:

 - Browse Trello boards, lists and cards in the side bar.
+- Add cards or archive existing card
-- Add new cards, add user to card, add description to card.
+- Add and remove user to card.
+- Edit title and description of card.
 - View selected card using the markdown previewer and open to the side.
 - See formatted checklists and cover image for the card.
 - Assign a favourite list to easily access cards.